padmas12/Go-reference/README.md

 Golang features

  * coroutines
- * assignement is a copy
+ * assignment is a copy